-As with everything else she touches, on Fabric 34, Ellen Allien has imaginatively created a work of art that is both timely and timeless.
-Whereas every record is a complete experience in itself, this seductive mix as a whole shines bright with a powerful synergy.
-Moving and evocative, Ellen Allien has attributed human elements to the infallibly machine-like; it's almost possible to hear poetry in wordless music as each instrument sings a heart-pulling love song to the beat.
+With fabric 34, Ellen Allien has created a work of art that is both timely and timeless.
+Every record is a complete experience in itself and this seductive mix hole shines bright with a powerful synergy.
+Moving and evocative, Ellen Allien has attributed human elements to the infallibly machine-like.
 Similar to how she manages to find pop sensibilities in the most unpopular ideas, the mix combines as many different sounds as it does contradictory elements: the music wraps warmly around speakers sounding raw yet delicate, playful yet rigorous, touchable yet entirely intangible.